-The Vice President of Administration is responsible for collecting, reporting, and disseminating the annual crime statistics for all Ozarka College campuses from the local law enforcement agencies, campus security authorities, and from the campus crime log for inclusion in the Annual Crime Report.
-The campus daily crime log open to the public and may been reviewed by contacting the Vice President of Administration.
+The Vice President of Student Services is responsible for collecting, reporting, and disseminating the annual crime statistics for all Ozarka College campuses from the local law enforcement agencies, campus security authorities, and from the campus crime log for inclusion in the Annual Crime Report.
+The campus daily crime log is open to the public and may be reviewed by contacting the Vice President of Student Services.